aws-samples/migrate-fileserver-to-fsx-windows/README.md

 5. Run any other scripts you may need (Remove-AddSPN,Alias-CNAME etc...)

-### Connectivity: VPN or AWS Direct Connect to AWS VPC
+### Connectivity: VPN to AWS VPC

    ![VPN Diagram Parameters](./img/VPN.png)

 1. A drive mapping to destination FSx.
 Open powershell as Administrator, and run: `net use Z: \\FSxDNSName\D$`
-1. PowerShell version 5.1 or later is required to run these scripts
-1. Active Directory module for PowerShell (1-Check-Permissions.ps1 script installs this if not found)
-1. Appropriate permissions to manage file shares, Active Directory objects, and DNS records
 1. If using Robocopy, the source file server needs VPN\Direct Connect connectivity between source file server and AWS FSx.
 1. (Optional) If source file server is hosted on an EC2 instance, which has the AWS PowerShell Tools pre-installed.
 You can attach an IAM role that has the "fsx:DescribeFileSystems" permissions.
 The script will auto detect FSx DNS name, and endpoint details

 ## Note